jesperrix/git-session/session.md

 3. fetch the changes locally without merging
 ```
+git log --all
+# fetch all updates tho branches
 git fetch --all
 # verify the origin branch is ahead
 git log --all